Veganism: Origins

+Development in the 20th century

+C. W. Daniel published an early vegan cookbook, Rupert H. Wheldon's No Animal Food: Two Essays and 100 Recipes, in 1910.
+The consumption of milk and eggs became a battleground over the following decades within the Vegetarian Society.
+There were regular discussions about it in the Vegetarian Messenger; it appears from the correspondence pages that many opponents of veganism were vegetarians.

 During a visit to London in 1931, Mahatma Gandhi—who had joined the Vegetarian Society's executive committee when he lived in London from 1888 to 1891—gave a speech to the Society arguing that it ought to promote a meat-free diet as a matter of morality, not health.
 Lacto-vegetarians acknowledged the ethical consistency of the vegan position but regarded a vegan diet as impracticable and were concerned that it might be an impediment to spreading vegetarianism if vegans found themselves unable to participate in social circles where no non-animal food was available.
 This became the predominant view of the Vegetarian Society, which in 1935 stated: "The lacto-vegetarians, on the whole, do not defend the practice of consuming the dairy products except on the ground of expediency."

-Vegan etymology
+Etymology

 In August 1944, several members of the Vegetarian Society asked that a section of its newsletter be devoted to non-dairy vegetarianism.
-When the request was turned down, Donald Watson, secretary of the Leicester branch, set up a new quarterly newsletter in November 1944, priced tuppence.
-He called it The Vegan News.
-The word vegan was invented by Watson and Dorothy Morgan, a schoolteacher he would later marry.
-The word is based on "the first three and last two letters of 'vegetarian because it marked, in Mr Watson's words, "the beginning and end of vegetarian".
+When the request was denied, Donald Watson, secretary of the Leicester branch, set up a new quarterly newsletter, The Vegan News, in November 1944.
+The word vegan was invented by Watson and Dorothy Morgan, a schoolteacher he later married.
+The word is based on "the first three and last two letters of 'vegetarian" because it marked, in Watson's words, "the beginning and end of vegetarian".
 The Vegan News asked its readers if they could think of anything better than vegan to stand for "non-dairy vegetarian".
 They suggested allvega, neo-vegetarian, dairyban, vitan, benevore, sanivores, and beaumangeur.

+According to Joanne Stepaniak, the word vegan was first published independently in 1962 by the Oxford Illustrated Dictionary, defined as "a vegetarian who eats no butter, eggs, cheese, or milk".